 Skills and Qualifications:

-The ideal candidate for this position is driven, self-motivated, able to work independently, willing to follow direction, works well as part of a team, and detail oriented.
-The intern will have strong multi-tasking skills; music knowledge; understanding of Google Docs, Google Drive and Gmail; be Social Media savvy; have the ability to follow-through on large projects; and have their own laptop computer in working condition.
-Experience with music notation and audio editing software is ideal.
+The ideal candidate for this position is driven, self-motivated, able to work independently, willing to follow direction, works well as part of a team, and detail-oriented.
+The intern will have camera skills; digital editing and design experience; understanding of Google Docs, Google Drive and Gmail; social media know-how; the ability to follow through on large projects; and have their own laptop computer in working condition.
+Music knowledge is a plus, but is not required.

-Submit a cover letter and resume listing all relevant experience with the creation and presentation of music, arts administration skills, and leadership roles to firstname.lastname@example.org.
+Submit a cover letter and resume listing all relevant experience with digital editing and design (in any medium), music, nonprofit administration, and/or leadership to email@example.com.